Treat staff right is the employer’s responsibilities. Your staff is protected by the employment law in the United Kingdom.

 - Discriminating against people who work for you, want to work for you or have worked for you

-- Not providing safe working environment for your staff
+- Not providing a safe working environment for your staff

 - Paying your staff less than the national minimum wage